 For starters, they reduce the risk of blisters, which my hands are susceptible to.
 Plus, they enhance your grip when your hands are sweaty.
 Or when playing in wet conditions.

 Do Any Pro Golfers Not Use A Glove?

-Fred Couples is another professional who chose not to wear a glove for some time on tour.
+Fred Couples is another professional who opted not to wear a glove for some time on tour.

 Are Leather Golf Gloves Better?

-Leather gloves provide a superior feel, comfort, and grip, which is why they fetch a higher price tag compared to synthetic or hybrid gloves.
+Leather gloves provide a superior feel, comfort, and grip, which is why they fetch higher price tags compared to synthetic or hybrid gloves.